 Miniature wargaming enthusiasts sometimes joke about the “mountain of lead” or “pile of shame,” when referring to the horde of unpainted miniatures that tends to accumulate over the years, as the rate of acquisition outstrips the time (or motivation) available to build, paint and base them.

 In the case of my late 1980s collection of metal Blood Bowl miniatures, I had every intention of painting them some day, which is why I’ve been hauling them around in a trunk for the last three decades.
-While other classic games regrettably went in the dumpster over time, I just couldn’t discard my Blood Bowl second edition box set, or any of the lead Blood Bowl teams I purchased along with it.
+While other classic games regrettably went in the dumpster over time, I just couldn’t discard my Blood Bowl Second Edition (paid link) box set, or any of the lead Blood Bowl teams I purchased along with it.

 And I’m glad I didn’t, because now, finally, after 31 years, the time has come to dust off those vintage Blood Bowl miniatures and get them ready to hit the astrogranite.
 Game Workshop’s fantasy football game may be on its fifth edition now, but we have a hankering to play some old-school second edition Blood Bowl, complete with star players, chainsaw loonies and goblin fanatics on their pogo sticks of doom.